miallo/nuggit/src/01_init/README.md

 A: A nuggit is almost like a nugget a small golden piece, but with more git in it!
 It is a single word, e.g. "TestNuggit" and you will always find it in the format "nuggit: TestNuggit".

 Q: How to I redeem a nuggit?
-A: Just run `./redeem_nuggit <name of the nuggit>` - it will show you if you are correct or not.
+A: Just run `git redeem-nuggit <name of the nuggit>` - it will show you if you are correct or not.
+(No, redeem-nuggit is not a builtin git command, but an "alias" in this repository, we'll come to that later...)

 Q: Where do I see all my redeemed nuggits and the time when I redeemed them?
 A: Just run `git log nuggits` :)